 No further details regarding the timing of the works or the proposed delivery methodology have been provided.
-The project plan for the feasibility study states that "GAWB's procurement decisions are carried out in accordance with the stated objectives in the Queensland Government State Procurement Policy."
-We understand that this will apply for the delivery of the works.
+The project plan for the feasibility study states that "GAWB's procurement decisions are carried out in

 B.7 Standards of service

 The Concept Design Report outlines a number of relevant Australian Standards, relevant referenced international standards and guidelines that elements of the works will be carried out in accordance with.
 These include: